zero-to-mastery/Canvaz/README.md

 10. Create a pull request to have the changes merged from your fork into the origin
 11. [Tweet about making your first Hacktoberfest pull request](https://ctt.ac/6TNVS)

 > Congratulations!
 You are now one pull request closer to getting that free t-shirt.
-Repeat steps 4-8 until you have made at least 4 qualifying pull requests.
+Why not have a go at the [HTML challenge](https://github.com/zero-to-mastery/Keiko-Corp) or the [Python Challenge](https://github.com/zero-to-mastery/ascii-art).
 You can check how many qualifying pull requests you have made at <https://hacktoberfest.digitalocean.com/profile> Have Fun and Happy Coding!

+## Disclaimer
+Zero To Mastery receive no commission or incentives for your participating in either this project or entering the Hacktoberfest event.